stevenc-stb/spdx-3-model/model/Core/Properties/givenRole.md

 ## Description

-givenRole specifies the specific role that is being assigned or defined by the relationship.
+givenRole specific the role that is being assigned or defined by the relationship.
 This role represents the function, responsibility, or position that the source element (e.g., an organization, tool, or component) confers upon the target element (e.g., a person, team, or system).

 ## Metadata